jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 3) You finished!
 You're done.
 Finito.
 Compile-and-Run.
 In fact, it should be noticable that this takes a VERY short time to compile.
 Ruby is a scripting language... so basically it passes the compile time on to the user.
 Ruby's runtime isn't slow or anything, so unless you're planning to build the next photoshop ENTIRELY in Ruby, it should be fine.
 (Of course, nothing is wrong with doing a few classes in Ruby)

-General/RubyCocoa has many other uses, explore them and conquer them.
-Ruby, by itself, is even more useful. -General/RossLeonardy
+RubyCocoa has many other uses, explore them and conquer them.
+Ruby, by itself, is even more useful. -RossLeonardy